A case study from Scilly, October 2011

 Compare the images above with photographs in the Gallery, which include unequivocal Siberian Chiffchaffs in Siberia and Kazakhstan.
 See also photographs of Siberian Chiffchaffs with distinctly 'brown' upperparts trapped at Ottenby Bird Observatory, in Sweden, in early November 2011 and at Languard in Suffolk, in November 2011.
 The latter was confirmed to have tristis mtDNA (not a guarantee of thoroughbred tristis but useful supplementary data).

 On October 16th a 'very pale' Chiffchaff was reported near Lower Town, with suggestions that it was a Siberian Chiffchaff.
 When other observers caught up with this bird it was immediately evident that it did not have the necessary feature-set of a diagnosable Siberian Chiffchaff.
 Rather, it was a good example of a 'grey-and-white' Chiffchaff, the identity of which are still much debated.
 During prolonged observations on October 16th and 17th, this individual called several times, uttering both a rising 'hweet', typical of abietinus/collybita, and also a rising and falling, sharply inflected 'sweeoo'.
 At no time did it use a tristis-like call.
 On October 27th and 28th, a similar (probably the same) individual was seen at very close range (down to 3 or 4 metres) near the Parsonage and also behind the old observatory buildings.
 For observers for whom nominate collybita is the norm, it was indeed an arresting individual, with a dominant pale grey component to crown and mantle, markedly white underparts, bright green fringes to remiges and rectrices, and paler fringes to tertials.
-At such close range it was determined that there were, in fact, fine olive streaks in the crown and mantle and a slight yellow tinge to the upper part of the eye-ring (Plate 2e).
+At such close range it was determined that there were, in fact, fine olive streaks in the crown and mantle and a slight yellow tinge to the well-contrasting upper section of the eye-ring (Plate 2f).
 There were the inevitable slight variations in hues depending upon posture, light conditions (from semi-shade to bright sunlight) and the bird's surroundings (perched in bright green vegetation to right out in the open and even on the ground on a concrete surface).
 Yet the strikingly grey-and-white body plumage and bright olive-green (even yellow-green) fringes to the remiges were consistent in its appearance, in all these circumstances, and during observations totalling well over two hours - see Plates 2a to 2e.
 The face pattern (with well-defined eye-stripe and broken eye-ring), short primary projection and slight, all-dark bill were clearly those of a Chiffchaff.
 However, the plumage hues of Chiffchaffs which are so strikingly grey-and-white (in a UK context), and often with bright olive fringes to the remiges, could very easily be confused with those of one of the Bonelli's Warblers P.bonelli / P. orientalis (see additional comments and images in the main text).
 On October 28th it was heard to call, using the familiar, rising 'hweet' typical of collybita/abietinus.

 On the basis of their pale and grey appearance such individuals have often been claimed as tristis but, in fact, they are phenotypically rather distant from a core-range Siberian Chiffchaff.
 Morphologically, they recall less-colourful examples of abietinus, particularly from the east of that form's range (Kees Roselaar and Lars Svensson in litt.).
 See Plate 5 below, Plates 7, 8 & 9 in the main text and some of the photographs of Chiffchaffs on the breeding grounds in Finland).
 On the Scilly individual, a rather long-looking tail also recalled abietinus.
-In my own experience, genuinely 'greyer' Bonelli's-like Chiffchaffs, including the Scilly individual, also give an abietinus (& collybita) call, though others are claimed to have given a tristis-style call.
-Although arguably unlikely to reach western Europe, it should be noted that some Chiffchaffs from the Middle East region may combine greyish livery with a tristis-like call (see comments in main text and also examples from Iran <here>).
+In my own experience, genuinely 'greyer' Bonelli's-like Chiffchaffs, including the Scilly individual, also give an abietinus (& collybita) call, though others have been reported using a tristis-style call.
+Although arguably unlikely to reach western Europe, it should be noted that some Chiffchaffs from the Middle East region may combine such greyish livery with a tristis-like call (see comments in main text and also examples from Iran <here>).

 © A. R. Dean